 If you're short on time, here's the executive version:

-- Run a mixed dairy? → DudhHisaab.
+- Run a mixed dairy? → DudhHisaab App.

 - Pure collection centre with hardware? → Liter.